tonytvo/blog-generator/content/blog/art-of-war/index.md

   - **Step 2: Keep their bellies full.**
     - People cannot stay motivated if their material needs go unmet.
   - **Step 3: Lead from the front.**
-  - **Step 4: Concentrate their ch’i.**
+  - **Step 4: Concentrate on their ch’i.**
     - Idleness has a terrible effect on chi’i.
     - Keep your soldiers busy, acting for a purpose, moving in a direction.
   - **Step 6: Mix harshness and kindness.**
     - The key to man management is a balance of punishment and reward.
   - **Step 7: Build the group myth.**
-    - The armies with the highest morale are armies that have been tested in battle.
+    - The armies with the highest morale have been tested in battle.
 Soldiers who have fought alongside one another through many campaigns forge a kind of group myth based on their past victories.
-    - To generate this myth, you must lead your troops into as many campaigns as you can.
-It is wise to start out with easy battles that they can win, building up their confidence.
+    - To generate this myth, you must lead your troops into as many campaigns as possible.
+It is wise to start with easy battles they can win, building their confidence.
   - **Step 8: Be ruthless with grumblers.**
     - Above all else, pay attention to your staff.
-    - Morale is contagious, and you, as leader, set the tone.
+    - Morale is contagious, and you, as a leader, set the tone.
-    - If aiming at emotions, you must aim indirectly: get them to laugh or cry over something that seems unrelated to the issue at hand.
+    - If aiming at emotions, you must aim indirectly: get them to laugh or cry over something that seems unrelated to the issue.
 Emotions are contagious - they bring people together and make them bond.
+-

 # Part III: Defensive Warfare
 - To fight defensively, you must make the most of your resources, fighting with perfect economy and only battles that are necessary.